Armour in Texts

 - Alcaeus fragment 140 Voigt (Aegean, -VI): Sometime around 600 BCE, a Greek aristocrat sang about the arms and armour which he and his friends had gathered and which would be useful for “some work” which he left delicately un-named.
 Link

 - Salamis Decree, IG I3 1 (Athens, -VI): A few years before 500 BCE, the demos of Athens decreed a law governing their military colonists (klerochoi) on Salamis.
 It contains the first example that I know of where equipment or horses are described in terms of their minimum value.
 Similar practices continued as long as soldiers were responsible for providing their own horses, weapons, and armour; some of the French and Burgundian military ordinances from the 15th century CE describe horses in this way, for example.
-Skidmore College Classics Department has a transcription and translation; you can also find a translation in Meiggs & Lewis’s book on Greek historical inscriptions or in the Packard Humanities Index under the region Attica as number IG I3 1 (link).
+Skidmore College Classics Department has a transcription and translation; you can also find a translation in Meiggs & Lewis’s book on Greek historical inscriptions and a Greek text in the Packard Humanities Index under the region Attica as number IG I3 1 (link).

 That is my most recent ancient source.
 To return to the top of the page click here ↑